dirediredock/Riskomon/README.md

 ## Interface Components

-The RISKOMON graphical user interface has four components: the CONTROLS strip at the top, the FEATURES pane on the left, the MODELS pane on the right, and the CARDS pane at the bottom.
+The RISKOMON graphical user interface has four components: the CONTROLS strip, the FEATURES pane, the MODELS pane, and the CARDS pane.

 <img src="figures/README_Fig2.png" width="100%" ></a>